Products

 With increased use, in addition to mobile apps processing and storing financial, medical and personal information, customers expect a high level of security and great UX to be delivered by the app.

 To meet these expectations, developers cannot afford to wait and address security at the end of the software development lifecycle.
-Security needs to be a priority throughout the development process.
+Application security testing needs to be a priority throughout the development process.

 Mobile Application Security Testing (MAST) covers the processes and tools used to identify potential security issues in mobile applications.
 Some tools also provide input to remediate identified issues to reduce risk.
 Mobile Application Security Testing can be performed manually or through the use of automated tools which use a variety of techniques.